Icelandic summer is calling you for an adventure. | Check this out!

 The eruption in Eyjafjallajökull can be split into four sections:

-From the 14th to the 18th of April:
+1. The 14th to the 18th of April

 Rich eruptions and quite a lot of explosion activity where water was able to reach the magma and shred it even more.
 The famous Iceland volcano eruption effects were characterized by a lot of ash plumes with finer chemicals.

-Now a combination of an explosive eruption and flowing lava went on.
+A combination of an explosive eruption and flowing lava went on.
 The explosiveness was little compared to the days before and the effect of water was limited.
 Earthquakes were frequent and less magma was reaching the surface.

-The eruption has started to cool down, eruptions were happening less frequently and no new lava was flowing.
+The eruption started to cool down, eruptions were happening less frequently and no new lava was flowing.

-From the 18th of May to the 22nd of May:
+4. The 18th of May to the 22nd of May

 lava of Eyjafjallajokull volcano in Iceland